yegor256/blog/_drafts/return.md

 ---
 layout: post
-title: "Why Many Return Statements is a Bad Idea in OOP"
+title: "Why Many Return Statements Are a Bad Idea in OOP"
 date: 2015-05-24
 tags: oop java
 place: Kiev, Ukraine
 description:
-  A properly designed method in object-oriented software must have a single return statement; moreover, nothing besides a return statement.
+  A properly designed method in object-oriented software must have a single return statement &mdash; and nothing but a return statement.
 keywords:
   - single function exit point
   - one return only